Introduction to the Shell and Command Line on Oracle Linux

 The owner of the existing directory is displayed in the third column of the output.

-3. Identify the owner of the contents in the temp2 directory using the ls command.
+3. Identify the owner of the contents in the temp2 directory.

 ls -l temp2